 As we mentioned before, most of our accessibility features will not be available on our apps because they cannot operate on a small screen.
 Students can still return to the Introduction if they get stuck during an activity, but they cannot enable audio on the apps.
 For this reason, if these features help your child or student to learn and are important to them, we would recommend that they try to work on the website when they can.

-There will also be some types of activities which will be easier to complete on a larger screen and you may prefer for them to try in more of a school set-up (i.e. sat at a desk with a pen and paper handy).
+There will also be some types of activities that will be easier to complete on a larger screen and you may prefer for them to try in more of a school set-up (i.e. sat at a desk with a pen and paper handy).
 We recommend that you and they consider the website as the preferred option for:

 - Activities where students need to type extended answers (mostly in English);